scikit-learn-contrib/skglm/doc/getting_started.rst

 ===============
 ---------------

-This page provides a started examples to get familiar with ``skglm`` and explore some of its features.
+This page provides a starter example to get familiar with ``skglm`` and explore some of its features.

-We start by fitting a Lasso estimator on a high dimensional (number of features is largely greater than the number of samples) toy dataset using ``skglm`` Lasso estimator. and then we explore how modularity of the package by building and fitting a :math:`\ell_1` Huber regression.
+In the first section, we fit a Lasso estimator on a high dimensional toy dataset (number of features is largely greater than the number of samples).
+Linear models doesn't generalize well for unseen dataset.
+By adding a penalty, :math:`\ell_1` penalty, we can train estimator that overcome this drawback.

+The last section, we explore other combinations of datafit and penalty to create a custom estimator that achieves a lower prediction error, in the sequel :math:`\ell_1` Huber regression.
+We show that ``skglm`` is perfectly adapted to these experiments thanks to its modular design.

-Beforehand, make sure that you have already installed ``skglm`` either through
+Beforehand, make sure that you have already installed ``skglm``

 .. code-block:: shell